 If you are not meeting this KPI, it may be due to not having enough available agents assigned to a shift.
 Or maybe your lines are being used for personal reasons?
 Either way, find out how you can free up your lines and agents so your customers aren't being turned down.

 3. Average Time in Queue

-Another metric for overall productivity metric is average time in queue.
-You get this metric by dividing the total time callers wait in queue by the total number of calls answered.
+Another metric for the overall productivity metric is average time in queue.
+You get this metric by dividing the total time callers wait in the queue by the total number of calls answered.
 Measure average time in queue to improve the experience your customers are having.

-If you find that customers are waiting in line longer than usual, you can challenge your team to drive this KPI score lower by being more efficient in handling calls.
+If you find customers are waiting in line longer than usual, you can challenge your team to drive this KPI score lower by being more efficient in handling calls.